-The programs and numerical data required to solve certain problems on the Whirlwind computer occupy more registers than the 2016 available in primary (magnetic core) storage.
+The programs and numerical data required to solve certain problems on the Whirlwind computer occupy more registers that the 2016 available in primary (electrostatic) storage.
 In these cases the programmer must decide how to store the additional information (instructions or data) required.
 Among the auxiliary storage media available to the programmer are paper tape, magnetic tape, and the magnetic drum.
-Green lights have been placed on Unit 3A and 3B.
-The one that is lit indicates that unit is connected to the delayed print equipment.

-Page 14 However, the fundamental method of getting information into magnetic core memory (MCM) is through the photoelectric tape reader.
-Thus if a programmer wishes to store auxiliary information on the magnetic drum or cape, he must first have it punched on paper tape and read through the photoelectric tape reader into MCM; he then transfers it to the tape or drum.
-(If the extra information is generated in MCM by the program, then only the original data and program have to be read in by the photoelectric tape reader.)
-Thus, if we have certain information which will not fit in MCM but which is to be used only once and in a certain definite sequence by a program in the computer then the simplest and fastest method would be to have this data punched on paper tape in the proper sequence and read into the computer through the photoelectric tape reader as it is needed.
-If it is to be used more than once, but in the same sequence, then it might be punched on paper tape and this tape made into a loop (if it is not too long), so that it can be run through the photoelectric tape reader as many times as needed.
-However, the reading speed of the photoelectric tape reader is about 67 words per second, which is much slower than the magnetic tape and drum.
-(Also, the photoelectric tape reader cannot be reversed and information cannot be easily and quickly recorded on paper tape and read back without the intervention of the operator.)
-Thus if information which cannot be stored in MCM is going to be needed a number of times or requires random access to it by the computer, or if information is generated in MCM which must be stored for future reference, time considerations lead us to consider either the magnetic tape or drum for auxiliary storage.
+However, the fundamental method of getting information into electrostatic storage (ES) through the photoelectric tape reader.
+Thus if a programmer wishes to store is auxiliary information on the magnetic drum or tape, he must first have it punched on paper tape and read through the photoelectric tape reader into ES; he then transfers it to the tape or drum.
+(If the extra information is generated in ES by the program, then only the original data and program have to be read in by the photoelectric tape reader.)
+Thus, if we have certain information which will not fit in ES but which is to be used only once and in a certain definite sequence by a program in the computer then the simplest and fastest method would be to have this data punched on paper tape in the proper sequence and read into the computer through the photoelectric tape reader as it is needed.
+If it is to be used more than once, but in this same sequence, then it might be punched on paper tape and this tape made into a loop (if it is not too long), so that it can be run through the photoelectric tape reader as many times as needed.
+However, the reading speed of the photoelectric tape reader is about 47 words per second, which is much slower than the magnetic tape and drum.
+(Also, the photoelectric tape reader can not be reversed and information can not be easily and quickly recorded on paper tape and read back without the intervention of the operator.)
+Thus if information which can not be stored in ES is going to be needed a number of times or requires random access to it by the computer, or if information is generated in ES which must be stored for future reference, time considerations lead us to consider either the magnetic tape or drum for auxiliary storage.

-The random access time for reading or recording a block of material from the magnetic drum to MCM orvice versa is the sum of 8.3 milliseconds for finding the starting point of this block on the drum (assuming that it is all stored in one drum group and that it is not necessary to change the drum group reference) plus 32 microseconds per word for completing transfer of the block of information between the drum and MCM.
-If it may be necessary to change the drum group reference, then the random time to find the start of the block on the drum is 37.6 milliseconds and again 32 microseconds per word are required to complete the transfer.
-However, although there are 24,576 registers of storage on the drum (12 groups of 2048 registers each), the recording circuits of Group 11 are disconnected so that it is not available to the programmer for recording.
-Group 0, in general, should not be used.
+The random access time for reading or recording a block of material from the magnetic drum to ES or vice versa is the sum of 8.3 milliseconds for finding the starting point of this block on the drum (assuming that it is all stored in one drum group and that it is not necessary to change the drum group reference) plus 64 microseconds per word for completing transfer of the block of information between the drum and ES.
+If it may be necessary to change the drum group reference, then the random time to find the start of the block on the drum is 19.3 milliseconds and again 64 microseconds per word are required to complete the transfer.
+However, although there are 24,576 registers of storage on the drum (12 groups of 2048 registers each), the recording circuits of about seven of these groups (0,6,7,8,9,10,11) may be disconnected so that they will not be available to the programmer for recording.